Liquor and Gaming Regulation online services

 - Medicare card

-- upload them as you fill out the online public form
+You can upload these documents as you fill out the public form.

 All documents must be current and clearly marked with your name and reference number—this can be found on the top right of the notice to pay.

-You can upload supporting documents as you complete online forms.
+You can upload supporting documents as you complete LGFT online portal forms.

 The maximum upload size for all documents combined is 19MB and file types are limited to PDF, JPG, GIF, PNG or BMP formats.